thelennylord/rblx_rich_presence/README.md

 ## FAQ

-### Why does the program need my .ROBLOSECURITY cookie?
-Your `.ROBLOSECURITY` cookie is required for the joining/sending invites through Discord feature and for displaying game information.
-Your cookie is never shared anywhere else and is used solely for this purpose.
-Your `.ROBLOSECURITY` is only stored locally in the `config.toml` file.
-If you don't trust me, feel free to download the source from the repository and compile it yourself.

 ### Does it support macOS?
 Currently, it only supports from Windows 7 upto Windows 10, and there are no plans to implement it for macOS.
 However, if you are experienced with macOS, feel free to make your own port for macOS!